hrkfdn/ncspot/README.md

 ## Configuration

 Configuration is saved to `~/.config/ncspot/config.toml`.
+To reload the configuration during runtime use the `reload` statement in the command prompt `:reload`.

 Possible configuration values are:

 * `use_nerdfont`: Turn nerdfont glyphs on/off <true/false>
 * `theme`: Set a custom color palette (see below)